Nokocchi/zoo-builder-game/README.md

 # Known bugs
 - Hotbar selection keeps disappearing, like when changing scroll direction or hiding minimap
 - Hotbar selection changes when opening inventory with Tab
+- Have item in hotbar slot 5, and rest of inventory is empty.
+Pick up a new item of different type.
+The new item should go to slot 0 and leave the item in slot 5, but instead it moves both items to slot 0 and 1.
+Respect current indices!